SimonPreissner/machine-learning-potpourri/RNNCats/README.md

 ## Embrace your evil scientist side

 Let's now see how well the RNN actually generalises.
 We'll expand our data with ascii-modified cats.
-For instance, three-eyed cats and whisker-less cats:
+For instance, three-eyed cats and whisker-less cats (creepy!):

 ```
       /\_/\